puckawayjeff/dotfiles/docs/Examples.md

 **Result:**
 - File moved to: `~/dotfiles/config/tmux.conf`
 - Symlink created at: `~/.config/tmux/tmux.conf -> ~/dotfiles/config/tmux.conf`
-- Entry added to `install.sh` SYMLINKS array
+- Entry added to `config/symlinks.conf`

 **Note:** The function uses the basename of the file (`tmux.conf`), but preserves the full path for the symlink target.